martianbandit/Agentic-Coding-Framework/01_AI-RUN/04_PRD_Generation.md

 You have access to three critical documents:

 1. **The Core Concept Document** - Contains the refined, market-validated concept with target users, value proposition, and key features
-2. **The PRD Template** - Provides the exact structure and sections that must be followed
+2. **The PRD Template (`01_AI-RUN/Template/PRD_template.md`)** - Provides the exact structure and sections to be copied and then followed in the new `project_prd.md` file.
-3. **User-Specific Information** - Any additional context, preferences, or requirements provided by the user
+3. **User-Specific Information** - Any additional context, preferences, or requirements provided by the user to be incorporated into `project_prd.md`.

 ## Approach and Methodology

 ### 1. Template Adherence

-You **MUST** follow the PRD template with absolute precision:
+You **MUST** work on the **copied file (`project_prd.md`)** and follow the template structure with absolute precision:
-- Maintain all section numbers and titles exactly as specified
+- Maintain all section numbers and titles exactly as specified in the template.
-- Include all subsections in their proper hierarchy
+- Include all subsections in their proper hierarchy within `project_prd.md`.
-- Preserve all formatting conventions from the template
+- Preserve all formatting conventions from the template within `project_prd.md`.
-- Address every single section with appropriate depth and detail
+- Address every single section within `project_prd.md` with appropriate depth and detail.
-- Never skip, combine, or reorganize sections
+- Never skip, combine, or reorganize sections within `project_prd.md`.

 ### 2. Core Concept Integration